-- How to Measure a Rebate
+- How to measure a fire surround rebate

-- A description of wood colours
+- A description of our fire surround wood colours

-- Ordering wood colour samples
+- Ordering wood colour samples for your fire surround

-- Gas Safe Register website for fitters to use when installing the surround with a gas fire
+- Gas Safe Register website for fitters to use when installing the fire surround with a gas fire

 - We constantly update our FAQ so lots of answers are in here!